-Dynamic Positive Psychology is a recent psychological intervention approach that combines research and clinical knowledge developed in the field of psychology with advanced approaches to new wave psychotherapy, positive psychology, neuroscience, happiness research and coaching techniques.
+Dynamic Positive Coaching Psychology* is a recent psychological intervention approch combining research and clinical knowledge developped in the field of psychology with advanced approaches to new wave psychotherapy, positive psychology, neuroscience, happiness research and coaching techniques.
 The goal of dynamic positive coaching psychology is to adapt change-producing techniques to the needs of the person in the 21st century.
 DPCP creates healing transformation, in functioning people with no sever psychopathology, as well as enhancing their self-fulfillment and realization of their personal potential.
 To this end, we combine psychotherapy techniques with coaching practices for effective targeted short-term interventions.

 This approach is consistent with the recent quiet revolution in psychotherapy.
 The medical model established by Freud gradually shifts to innovative approaches that combine knowledge from neuroscience with modern concepts of attachment, and to approaches emphasizing the emotional, experiential and interpersonal aspects of the individual as a way of creating transformation and change not only as a form of therapy but also to enhance cognitive and emotional growth.
 Some of these approaches are the groundbreaking studies of Rick Hanson, AEDP by D. Fosha, Neuropsychoanalysis, and the studies of Dan Siegel.